Joanne L. Davis, Ph.D., Psychology

 Kathleen Strunk, APRN, CNS, Nursing

-Professor Kathleen Strunk, Collins College of Business, School of Nursing, is interested in the occupational health of health care and other providers in high trauma/ stress environments.
+Professor Kathleen Strunk, Oxley College of Health Sciences, School of Nursing, is interested in the occupational health of health care and other providers in high trauma/ stress environments.
 She has completed one funded study to investigate Personality Characteristics, Organizational Structure and Job Satisfaction of Sexual Assault Nurse Examiners (SANE).
 The purpose of the study was to investigate personality characteristics of Sexual Assault Nurse Examiners (SANE) and the organizational structure present in their work environments and which, if either, have an impact on job satisfaction and retention in this high stress work environment.
 She is pursuing additional grant funding to expand the study to the RNs working in intensive care or critical care units at a Tulsa hospital.

 Jennifer Airey, Ph.D., English